IRS 501(C)(3) Special Language and Requirements

-Next you complete and file IRS Form 1023 or Form 1024 (Application for Recognition of Exemption).
+After that, you’re in a position to apply for 501(c)(3) tax-exempt status with the IRS by submitting IRS Form 1023 or Form 1024 (the Application for Recognition of Exemption).
 This is a long detailed form that asks for lots of information about your corporation history, finances and activities.
 You must attach your articles of incorporation to the application.
 If the wording that the IRS requires is not there, you will be rejected.
 Form 1023 is used by religious, educational, charitable and scientific organizations.
 Form 1024 is used by employee associations, fraternal associations, state-sponsored organization and other similar groups.
 Both forms and instructions can be found in your online account if ‘Northwest Registered Agent’ is your registered agent.

 What is the fee to apply for federal tax exemption?

 The filing fee is $600 for organizations filing Form 1023 and Form 1024.

 How long does it take?